-It’s engaging: the case outlines a bold vision that is more compelling than just concrete and steel.
+The case outlines a bold vision that is more compelling than just concrete and steel.
 It uses emotive language and a persuasive ’before and after’ narrative to show the benefits of the new building for dancers, the company, the local community and the WA arts scene.

 “The new centre will be a hub of creative energy and vitality, a place that is welcoming and actively engages with the broader dance community and the arts loving public – a centre of excellence that will stand at the heart of the Western Australian dance world.”

-It answers the question, Why should I invest?
 The West Australian Ballet’s mission, objectives and capacity to complete the project successfully are clearly articulated so that potential donors can decide if their motivations and passions align.

 “West Australian Ballet’s goal is to make ballet accessible to all Western Australians; regardless of geographical, social and economic circumstances”

 “(It will) enable West Australian Ballet to become a dynamic, creative enterprise that has the professional capacity to deliver to Western Australia:

 - increased cultural vibrancy